KhalanHappiness/Student-Register/readme.md

 ### Student Register

-This is a simple web pased student register that allows users to register students, search for students and mark attendance.
+This is a simple web based student register that allows users to register students, search for students and mark attendance.
 The systen interacts wuth a backend server to manage student records

 ### Features
 - Fetch and display all students from the database